ngrx/platform/projects/ngrx.io/content/marketing/docs.md

 - Isolation of side effects to promote a cleaner component architecture.
 - Entity collection management.
 - Integration with the Angular Router.
-- Developer tooling that enhance developers experience when building many different types of applications.
+- Developer tooling that enhances developer experience when building many different types of applications.

 ## Packages